AHS Book Awards

 Each year since then, a distinguished committee of garden communicators selects the award recipients from among the year’s new books nominated by publishers.
 Books are judged on qualities such as writing style, authority, accuracy, and physical quality.
 Because of this focus on the overall quality of the winning books, the award is presented jointly to the author and publisher of each book.

-Nominations for the 2024 book awards, which are open to gardening books published in calendar year 2023, are now closed.
-Information about nominations for the 2025 book awards will be updated later in 2024.
-To read more about the nominating process, click here.
+Nominations for the 2025 book awards, which are open to gardening books published in calendar year 2024, are now open.
+For nomination guidelines and a link to the nomination form for publishers, click here.

 Below are the four winners of the 2024 AHS Book Awards